network-analytics/mdt-dialout-collector/README.md

 independently from the existing implementations (the Protobuff file is pre-defining the specs for both client and server).

-- gRPC is efficient and scalable: it's taking advantage of the efficiency coming from [HTTP/2](https://datatracker.ietf.org/doc/html/rfc7540) and thanks to Protocol Buffers, the transit data is binary encoded which considerably reduces the message size.
+- gRPC is efficient and scalable: it's taking advantage of the efficiency coming from [HTTP/2](https://datatracker.ietf.org/doc/html/rfc7540) and thanks to Protocol Buffers, the exchanged data is binary encoded which considerably reduces the message size.

 ### gRPC Dial-in vs gRPC Dial-out vs gNMI _short version_